-A. Venting andor flaring of natural gas during drilling, completion, or production operations that constitutes waste as defined in 19.15.2 NMAC and is prohibited except as authorized in Subsections B, C and D of 19.15.27.8 NMAC.
-The operator has a general duty to maximize the recovery of natural gas and to-minimize the waste of natural gas through venting and flaring-of natural gas the release of natural gas to the atmosphere.
+A. Venting or flaring of natural gas during drilling, completion, or production operations that constitutes waste as defined in 19.15.2 NMAC is prohibited.
+The operator has a general duty to maximize the recovery of natural gas and minimize the waste of natural gas through venting and flaring.
 During drilling, completion and production operations, the operator may vent or flare natural gas only as authorized in Subsections B, C and D of 19.15.27.8 NMAC.
-In all circumstances, the operator shall flare natural gas rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.
+In all circumstances, the operator shall flare rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.